symbolic tools

 time_evolution = qutip.sesolve(h_evo_obj, init_obj, t_vals, e_ops=obs_evo_obj)

-sesolve returns expectation values in the same order as e_ops.
-Here that means parities first (p_l, p_m, p_r), then fidelities (f_init, f_final).
+sesolve records expectation values in the same order as e_ops: parities first, then fidelities.

 fig, ax = plt.subplots(2,1, figsize=(8, 5))